 Our research emphasizes the application of regenerative medicine to age-related disease, with the intent of repairing underlying damage to the body’s tissues, cells, and molecules.
 Our goal is to help build the industry that will cure the diseases of aging.

-Our current outreach efforts include the Undoing Aging conference series in Berlin, Germany, summits, speaking engagements, and general advocacy.
+Our outreach efforts include speaking engagements, conferences, and summits while providing general advocacy through newsletters, videos, educational programs, and social media.
 We strive to inform world policy-makers, health professionals, and the general public about our damage-repair approach to treating, and curing, age-related disease.

 Finally, SRF engages in educational work through our student program, SRF Education.
 SRF Education operates an undergraduate summer internship program, as well as a 10-month post-baccalaureate program, both of which place students and new researchers at the SRF Research Center and world-class institutions.
 The programs provide participants with guidance, mentorship, and materials grants for SENS-related research projects.

 The SRF team is comprised of mission-driven individuals who work tirelessly towards our goals of ending age-related disease.

 No. Rejuvenation biotechnologies by definition would work by restoring healthy structure and function to the body.